pal-16/stardapp/README.md

 **User tries to connect a wallet with a Quick-NFT but 24-hour window is already over** He won't be able to get the access token because the ttlFile must exist!

+**User manually creates a duplicate ttlFile & stores its URI in the browser's localstorage** The duplicate ttlFile's uri will be sent along with other parameters to get the access token.
+But it would be denied because since the ttlFile was not created by the back end, the check of 'verifying if the ttlFile was created by the back end' would fail!

 - - -
 # Interacting with the live project
 The project is running live on https://dappstar.vercel.app/